mbianchidev/mbianchidev/public-speaking/bio.md

 See: https://sessionize.com/mbianchidev

-Matteo is a self-taught coder since the age of 15.
-Starting as a web developer he evolved through diverse roles, from Java, to Python and full stack development.
+Matteo has been a self-taught coder since the age of 15.
+Started with websites he became a backend and fullstack engineer.
 He later embraced DevOps and Cloud.
-After venturing into freelance consultancy, coaching DevOps principles, and enhancing DevEx.
+After a few years as dev he ventured into freelancing as Cloud Native Consultant, while digital nomading across Europe.

-Builder, startup lover, advocating for Cloud Native technologies and active member of the CNCF community, Matteo is a Kubernetes enthusiast and aspires to impact the IT industry through Platform Engineering.
+Builder, startup lover, advocating for Cloud Native technologies and active member of the CNCF community (KCD and Kubetrain organizer), Matteo is a k8s enthusiast and aspires to impact IT through Platform Engineering.